 More recently, credit card issuers have bundled "pay at the pump" purchases into their bonus cash back reward offers.
 Chase and Discover both rotate gas station purchases through their seasonal bonus offers.
-On the other hand, the TrueEarnings® Card from Costco and American Express you can earn 3 percent cash back on gasoline at U.S. gas stations, including at Costco, for purchases up to $4,000 per year (1% thereafter).
+On the other hand, the TrueEarnings® Card from Costco and American Express you can earn 3% Cash back at US gas stations and on gasoline at Costco up to $4,000 per year in purchases, then 1%.
 Note that your cash back is earned on eligible purchases only and you will receive your cash back in the form of an annual reward coupon.
 Spend cap and other restrictions apply.
 Terms and conditions apply.

 The Holy Grail of gas rebate cards, however, would have to be the PenFed Platinum Cash Rewards Visa® Card.
 The Plus version of this card offers 5 percent cash back on gas purchases paid at the pump.
 In order to be eligible for the Plus version you would need to have a qualifying PenFed product, for example an active checking account with direct deposit ($250 min), personal line of credit, money market savings account to name a few.
 The Plus card carries no annual fee.
 The Standard Card still offers a healthy 3 percent cash back on purchases paid at the pump and an introductory annual fee of $0 for the first year then an annual fee of $25.
 Note that for both versions of this card fuel purchases for airplanes and boats do not receive cash back rewards.
 Be sure to review any terms, conditions or restrictions that pertain to this offer before you apply.